Event Tickets Center and the CTF

-Learn about the Event Tickets Center and Coalition for Ticket Fairness partnership and how we fight for your rights as a ticket consumer.
+Learn about Event Tickets Center and the Coalition for Ticket Fairness partnership and how we fight for your rights as a ticket consumer.

-Partnership
+Our Partnership

-Event Tickets Center (ETC) is a proud sponsor of the Coalition for Ticket Fairness (CTF).
+Event Tickets Center is a proud sponsor of the Coalition for Ticket Fairness (CTF).
 ETC and the CTF have been partners since the CTF was founded.
 ETC is one of their biggest and longest-running sponsors.

-What is the Coalition for Ticket Fairness?
+What Is the Coalition for Ticket Fairness

-What does the Coalition for Ticket Fairness do?
+What Does the Coalition for Ticket Fairness Do?

-Why the CTF is important
+Why the CTF Is Important

-The CTF, Event Tickets Center, and other consumer rights' groups (like The Sports Fans Coalition and the National Association of Ticket Brokers) fight for secondary marketplaces to help maintain a free market, protect consumer rights, and to keep event ticket prices lower than they would in a monopoly.
+As Live Nation and Ticketmaster are being sued for monopolistic behavior, the CTF, Event Tickets Center, and other consumer rights' groups (like The Sports Fans Coalition and the National Association of Ticket Brokers) fight for secondary marketplaces to help maintain a free market, protect consumer rights, and to keep event ticket prices lower than they would in a monopoly.

 The Ticket Buyer Bill of Rights